jtb/puzzles/_posts/2024-05-02-star-puzzle.md

 And oh yeah, how is it as a puzzle?
 Well it did stump me for a while but I managed to solve it.
 I wonder how long that puzzle has been waiting to be solved.
 I think it's actually a pretty good puzzle and will fit nicely in my vintage metal tanglement collection.

+**Update:** I did find on Rob's Puzzle Page the 'Star Maze' by Fiddl'Widdit which looks very much like this puzzle, so seems like there actually are some modern examples of this puzzle.